Horizon High School News

 MARCH 30, 2020 - Semester 4 begins!

 Attention all 2019-2020 graduates.
 Information about ordering a cap & gown is available in the library.
 All students planning on participating in the graduation ceremony for their home school in May need to order a cap and gown.

 Whatever It Takes (WIT)—News

 We have an altered schedule every Wednesday which we call "Whatever It Takes" (WIT).
-Students that are passing all classes are eligible to participate in our weekly activity.
-You will receive a school messenger email stating if your son/daughter is eligible and what the activity will be for the week.
-We have various planned activities that incorporate college and career experiences for our students.
-The activities are chaperoned by our teachers and we will transport students on a school bus.
-If you prefer to not have your son/daughter participate, please call our office at 402-715-8468.
-We are excited for these opportunities for our students and our hope is to engage them in their classes!
+Students who are passing all their classes are eligible to participate in our weekly activity.
+If your student is eligible, you will receive an email indicating what the activity will be for the week.
+We have planned various activities that incorporate college and career experiences for our students.
+The activities are chaperoned by our teachers and the students will be transported on a school bus.
+If you prefer your son/daughter not participate, please call our office at 402-715-8468.
+We are excited for these opportunities for our students and hope this inspires them to work hard!

 On May 12th, 2020 Millard Public Schools is asking voters to consider a bond to

 address district repairs and maintenance.
 The average age of Millard’s schools is 38

 years old.
 All together, the district’s buildings are valued at an estimated $700 million